Martinjoh1/Danforth-Restrooms/README.md

 P02image.png : the hardware design

+DataFromThreeDays - the data that we stored for 3 days for milestone 3

 ### Data Files
 -Data File 0 - file of all the data we collected for today